cheryl-qian/cheryl-qian/projects/rock-paper-scissors/tutorial.md

 # Rock-Paper-Scissors Game Tutorial

 ## Overview
 Welcome to the **Rock-Paper-Scissors** game!
-This tutorial will guide you on how to clone the project from my GitHub portfolio repository and run this rock-paper-scissors game that tracks wins and loss streaks.
+This tutorial will guide you on run this rock-paper-scissors game that tracks wins and loss streaks.

 ## How to Play